Symmetry deduction from spectral fluctuations in complex quantum systems

 For $k=1$, this reduces to $\frac{1}{(1+r)^2}$, the correct limit for the NN spacing ratio for uncorrelated spectra.
 We note that Eq. \ref{maineqn} is reminiscent of a scaling relation reported recently in Ref. \cite{tekur}.

 For the superposition of $m=2$ to $5$ independent GOE spectra, validity of Eq. \ref{maineqn} is verified in Fig. \ref{fig2} .
-In this figure, an excellent agreement is seen between histograms obtained from the computed eigenvalues of GOE matrices and the solid line representing $P(r,\beta'=k)$.
+In this figure, an excellent agreement is observed between histograms obtained from the computed eigenvalues of GOE matrices and the solid line representing $P(r,\beta'=k)$.
 For uncorrelated eigenvalues, a similar agreement with Eq. \ref{hopd} is observed.
 In order to independently obtain a best quantitative estimate for $\beta'$ in Eq. \ref{maineqn} for a given superposition of $m$ spectra, we compute

 In this, $I^m_{obs}(r,1,m)$ and $I(r,\beta')$ represents the cumulative distribution functions corresponding respectively to the observed histogram $P^k(r,1,m)$ and the postulated function $P(r,\beta')$.
 If the minima of $D(\beta')$ occurs at, say, $\beta'=\beta_0$, then $\beta_0$ is the best estimate consistent with the observed data.
-As seen in the insets of Fig. \ref{fig2}, the minima in $D(\beta)$ coincides with the value of $m$, the number of superposed spectra.
+As seen in the insets of Fig. \ref{fig2}, the minima in $D(\beta')$ coincides with the value of $m$, the number of superposed spectra.
+This is further corroborated by the Kolmogorov-Smirnov (KS) test \cite{kstest} at a significance level of 0.05 for each case.
+The $p$-value, as anticipated, is maximum at the same value of $m$.

 A complete picture is revealed in Fig. \ref{rmtfit} for a superposition of $m=4$ independent GOE spectra, where the computed histogram for the $k$-th order ratio is shown for $k=2$ to $7$.
 Based on Eq. \ref{maineqn}, we expect it to be consistent with $P(r,\beta'=4)$.
 For each $k$, $P^k(r,1,4)$ is matched against the corresponding $P(r,\beta')$, and $D(\beta')$ is calculated.
 Both visually and quantitatively (the minima of $D(\beta')$ in Fig. \ref{rmtfit}(e)), best agreement is observed for $k=4$, verifying the main result in Eq. \ref{maineqn}.
 Significantly, for the superposed spectra, Eqs. \ref{maineqn}-\ref{hopd} can be used to infer the correct nature of spectral fluctuations (level repulsion or clustering) and also to determine the number of superposed independent blocks for a random matrix or the number of diagonal blocks in the Hamiltonian matrix of a complex quantum system, if the system is chaotic.
-Further, this result will be applied to chaotic systems possessing different symmetries, notably billiards and spin chains, and most importantly to the experimentally measured data of nuclear resonances.
+In what follows, the result in Eqs. \ref{maineqn}-\ref{hopd} will be applied to chaotic systems possessing different symmetries, notably billiards and spin chains, and most importantly to the experimentally measured data of nuclear resonances.